Harford Community College: Academics

 Harford Community College is a member of the Maryland Association of Community Colleges.

 Athletics

 HCC is represented by the mascot of the "Fighting Owls."
 This nickname was chosen during the institution's early years, when it was largely an evening college and the nocturnal nature of the Owl represented that fact.

 Harford has traditionally had a successful athletics program, with over 70 students being named All-Americans on the junior college level of interscholastic sports.

 Sports

 The "Fighting Owls" compete in the Maryland Junior College Athletic Conference (MD JUCO) of the National Junior College Athletic Association (NJCAA).
-Harford offers fourteen varsity sports, seven men's and seven women's teams.
+Harford currently offers 9 varsity sports, four men's and five women's teams.